In this home laser & IPL hair removal guide:

 We measure wavelengths in nanometers (nm).
 Now, different substances in our body absorb specific light wavelengths.
 We call these substances chromophores.
 Chromophores are the dark pigment in hair (melanin), oxyhaemoglobin in blood, and water.

-For laser hair removal we care about melanin.
+For laser hair removal we care about melanin in our hair.
 Melanin absorbs wavelengths between 600-1100 nm.
 So, there are different types of professional laser capable of hair removal.
 For example:

 - Ruby laser (694nm)